noghartt/blog/posts/simplifying/README.md

 slug: simplifying-things
 ---

-Simplifying things is one of the most underrated ideas that people have when is doing anything.
-But understand why you need it and how you can do it, can improve a lot of things in your daily workflow.
+Simplifying things is one of the most underrated ideas that people have when doing anything.
+But understand why you need it and how you can do it can improve a lot of things in your daily workflow.

 An **abstraction** is a nice way to simplify things.
 But what is an abstraction?
 It's the process of removing implementation details of the final result.
 Abstracting